jdferreira/data-processing-book/en/module5.md

     paths = csv.reader(f, delimiter='???') # Create a CSV reader object

-    # We need to ignore the first row, which contains the headers of the
+    # We must ignore the first row, which contains the headers of the
-    # columns, called the "metadata".
-We do it by calling the `next`
+    # columns, called the "metadata" of our data.
+We do it by calling
-    # function, which advances to the next line of the file
+    # the `next` function which advances to the next line of the file
     next(paths)

     for path in paths: # For each pathway ...